sachinbiradar9/Autograder/README.md

 # Autograder
-:trophy: Won the Project Competition with test accuracy of 94%
+:trophy: Won the NLP Project Competition with test accuracy of 94%

 System that can automatically grade student essays.
 NLP techniques were the center of automated scoring.
 Various factors to grade were -